 The highest risks are from:

-- Gas fires being not being serviced properly
+- Gas fires were not being serviced properly

 - The blocking of vents if they are needed to provide oxygen to the fire